makrai/notes/tsvetkov16-repeval-corr-intrin.md

 * Tsvetkov+ (2015) QVEC
   * correlate distributional word vectors with linguistic word vectors constructed from rich linguistic resources, annotated by domain experts
-  * can easily be adjusted to specific downstream tasks (e.g., part-of-speech tagging) by selecting task-specific linguistic resources (e.g., part-of-speech annotations).
-However, QVEC suffers from
+  * can easily be adjusted to specific downstream tasks (e.g., POStagging) by selecting task-specific linguistic resources (e.g., POS annotations).
   * two weaknesses
     * not invariant to linear transformations of the embeddings’ basis, whereas the bases in word embeddings are generally arbitrary (Szegedy+ 2014)
     * unnormalized score
       * the more dimensions in the embedding matrix the higher the score
       * This precludes comparison of models of different dimensionality